 Section 31 (3) – This section allows those selling airguns by way of trade or business to apply to be registered as a firearms dealer.
-The remainder of Section 31which includes the restriction of trade air gun sales to RFDs, will commence on the 1st October.
+The remainder of Section 31 which includes the restriction of trade air gun sales to RFDs, commenced on 1 October 2007.
 (See fact sheet “Registration as a firearms dealer – FAQs” below)

 The remainder of Section 31 i.e. restricting sales of air weapons by way of trade or business to Registered Firearms Dealers (RFD’s) only.
-This section will mean that the completion of RFD applications for air gun sales may be completed by the police.
+This section means that the completion of RFD applications for air gun sales may be completed by the police.

-- RFD airgun sales will have to take place face-to-face with both the buyer and seller present.
+- RFD airgun sales have to take place face-to-face with both the buyer and seller present.

-- The age at which air guns are possessed and purchased will be raised from 17 to 18 years of age (See BASC’s Air rifle code of practice below)
+- The age at which air guns are possessed and purchased is raised from 17 to 18 years of age (See BASC’s Air rifle code of practice below)

-- It will be an offence for anybody to fire an air pellet beyond the boundary of the premises where they have permission to shoot.
+- It is an offence for anybody to fire an air pellet beyond the boundary of the premises where they have permission to shoot.

 Sections 36 – 40 – Bans the manufacture, import and sale of imitation firearms except where exemptions are provided in regulations (yet to be published).
-From October 1st 2007 it will be an offence to:
+Since October 2007 it is an offence to:

 - Manufacture a realistic imitation firearm.